louis-langholtz/flow/shell/README.md

 ## Goals

-- [x] Having this application itself model an executable system from the outside, and model a custom system from the inside.
+- [x] Having this application itself model an executable node from the outside, and model a system node from the inside.
 - [x] Providing a command line oriented language interfacing the underlying functionality.
 - [ ] Having a well defined grammar.
 - [ ] Having the grammar be semantically consistent.
 I.e. if there is a rule for adding